angadhn/MySite/_notes/Space Data Center Analysis.md

 > [!warning]This is a work-in-progress
 > This block is to warn you that everything below is in draft mode.
 This block will be removed once my analysis is complete and documented below.
-This involves migrating my analysis into this write-up.
-So, if you stumble on this, treat everything below as inaccurate in math but principled in reasoning.
-The numbers in the abstract are accurate.
+So, if you have reached this far, treat everything below as inaccurate explorations for myself.

 ### Other stuff